 Toy Industry Association (TIA) Statement on Chemicals in Toys

-As an industry that creates magical products for children, toy companies hold themselves to the highest possible standard of care.
+As an industry that creates magical products for children, toy companies are held to a higher standard of care.
 This is why the Toy Industry Association (TIA) works year-round to ensure that U.S. toy safety standards remain the most protective in the world.
-We educate all toy stakeholders – especially manufacturers and retailers – about these strict U.S. toy safety laws and the mandatory steps necessary to demonstrate compliance with them.
 If a toy fails to meet these tough national standards, we want that product out of the stream of commerce.

 Before NGOs or government entities advocate for the banning or restriction of a substance, alternatives must be shown to be safer than the original ingredient in all aspects of safety; failure to do so could create a situation that reduces safety rather than improves it.

 Members of the toy industry will continue to work with medical and child development experts, engineers and scientists, as well as government and consumer representatives to maintain the stringent toy safety standards and regulations that take into account all aspects of a product’s intended use.
 We support ongoing scientific research that can help inform these standards, strengthen them and reinforce the safety of toys.

 Keeping children safe when they are playing with toys always has been, and always will be, our industry’s top priority.